emrehannn/Contextual-Hallucination-Detecting-Trainable-LLM-Tool-With-Local-CLI-Transformers/README.md

 ## OR

-1. You can use the "feedback: correct/false" tags to create your own .pk1
+* You can use the "feedback: correct/false" tags to create your own .pk1

-## Technical Details

-### Attention Analysis

-The system calculates the ratio of attention paid to the user's context versus previously generated tokens for each head in each layer.
-This creates a feature vector that the classifier uses to identify potential hallucinations.

-### Sliding Window Approach

-Rather than analyzing individual tokens, the system uses a sliding window to examine patterns across multiple tokens, which improves detection reliability.

 ## License